-The Grollo family has sold historic Phillip Island estate Woolamai House.
+The Grollo family has sold Phillip Island’s historic Woolamai House for $3.2 million.

-It is now configured with six bedrooms, four bathrooms, two kitchens and a viewing platform.
+The dwelling now contains six bedrooms, four bathrooms, two kitchens and a viewing platform (story continues below).

 The family unsuccessfully tried to sell Woolamai House in 2007 – marketed as a lifestyle property it had a c$8m asking price.

 In 2011, the owners subdivided eight hectares into 68 lots, then listed them.